corticon/corticon.js-samples/CompositeApps/AWS Step Functions/Solar Installation/README.md

 - A bit about the cloud side state machine: the demo include an example of each key feature of Step functions,
     - we have sequential steps, to show how to decompose the application into discrete decision services
     - we have a parallel step to show 2 independent execution happening at the same time.
 It is interesting to see how to data is passed in and out of that step.
-    - we have a conditional step to compute loand offers if user selected that option.
+    - we have a conditional step to compute loan offers if user selected that option.

 This project is broken up into two directories.
 - The "Client UI" directory contains the HTML client.
 You can simply use that to see it in action (no need to create a separate state machine)